Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

     1. Run the platform health checks from the [Validate CSM Health](../validate_csm_health.md) procedure.

-         **Troubleshooting:** If the slurmctld and slurmdbd pods do not start after powering back up the node, check for the following error:
+         **Troubleshooting:** If the `slurmctld` and `slurmdbd` pods do not start after powering back up the node, then check for the following error:

          ```bash
          ncn-mw# kubectl describe pod -n user -lapp=slurmctld